 Each year the dollars available for distribution using the model are those remaining after all non-formula items including resources allocated for specific strategic planning opportunities are deducted from the total academic budget.

 There are several sets of inputs to the model, each of which is entered into a single overall spreadsheet used to calculate the factors used for distribution.
-Annual FTE’s for each unit, as reported by the university’s Office of Institutional Research, serve as the principal data for the model.
+Annual FTE’s for each unit serve as the principal data for the model.
 The definition of an FTE is consistent with the state’s method of annualizing SCH’s for purposes of funding and expenditure analysis related to the State University System.
 For purposes of this model, all FTE are used, both fundable and non-fundable.

 The Allocation Model

 The actual student FTE generated (funded and un-funded) by each department for each of the three years (summer, fall, spring) prior to the allocation year begins the process.
 While the FTE for a given college is totaled for all departments in the college, separate sub-totals are retained for the four reported instructional levels, i.e., Lower Division, Upper Division, Graduate Classroom and Thesis/Dissertation in order to apply the level weights.

 The method used to calculate each college’s distribution ratio is described below:

 1) A three-year weighted average of the student FTE is calculated for each department.
 The most recent year is weighted by a factor of 3, the next most recent year by a factor of 2, and the third year by a factor of 1.

 2) After the actual student FTE has been weighted, level and discipline weights are then applied to arrive at the adjusted FTE.
 An off-campus weight is also applied to FTE generated in the upper and graduate levels to arrive at the adjusted FTE.
 Level and discipline weights are described in the table below.